 Filled once more on mediocre pasta with tomato sauce and frugally sprinkled cheese (seriously, it’s like they aren’t even trying), I head back down to the village entrance to set up shop in the Peaceful Lodge to write postcards and await the arrival of familiar faces.

 After an hour of writing, I grow tired of my newly adopted sedentary lifestyle and I abandon my things to venture outside and snap some photos of the yaks (but are they yaks?
 That’s what I’m calling them).

 Returning from my safari I find that the lodge has now been occupied by the aforementioned tour group.
 They have assumed four of the lodges sixteen tables, one of which happens to be the table playing home to my neatly placed possessions.
 However, said possessions have all been lumped into a pile and moved into a corner.
 This infuriates me beyond reason.

 I still can’t say whether my reaction was reasonably justified, but just something about the situation really set me off.
 To me, it says, “Hey!
 We know you were sitting here ordering drinks and were planning on ordering dinner, and we know that there are plenty of other unoccupied tables, but this tour group is far more important than you and so we’re basically just going to pretend like you don’t exist and let them have their way here, cool?”

 Between this and the tour guide (from another group) telling me to get lost on night one in Namche, I am really beginning to develop a loathing for said groups.
-Instead on dwelling on how I was wronged I simply pack up my things and leave (yes, I paid my tab before doing so).
-I'm sure I will find something better anyways.
+Instead of dwelling on how I was wronged, I simply pack up my things and leave (yes, I paid my tab before doing so).
+I’m sure I will find something better anyway.
 I do.

 Next order of business: where to sleep?